Maclenn77/Capstone-Project-JavaScript/README.md

 ### Usage

 Any change to the project should be done in the folder `src`.
 Once that you commit the changes, update the distro with `npm run build`.
+For automatically building, use `npm run start --watch`.

 ### Run tests